mathspp/mathspp/pages/03.talks/_20230717-textual-todo-tutorial/text.md

+---
-# Build a terminal TODO application with Textual
+title: Build a terminal TODO application with Textual
+---

 ## EuroPython 2023